alidoostnia/Formal-Approximation-Framework/README.md

 2- Approximation engine: it approximate each submodel separately using a bisimilar approximation method, namely \varepsilon-approximate probabilistic bismulation.

 3- Scheduling algorithm: it prioritizes and schedules the most significant SCCs for update/re-approximation based on the comming changes.
+We have used the following project with a few custom changes: https://github.com/elzoughby/EDF-scheduling

 4- Verification engine: we use the Prism probabilistic model checker for verification engine.
 Each submodel that is subject to change, must be verified after updating of the parameters.